underscoreio/essential-scala/src/pages/objects/sealed-traits.md

 }
 ~~~

 `expr0` is an expression that yields the value we want to match on.
-It is followed by the keyword `match` and a series of `case` clauses.
+It is followed by the keyword `match` and a series of `case` clauses[^match-keyword].
 Each clause consists of the keyword `case`, a *pattern*, the `=>` symbol, and a series of zero or more Scala expressions.

+[^match-keyword]: `match` is actually a keyword, not a method name or syntactic sugar for a method call.

-Pattern matching operates by checking the return value of `expre0` against each pattern in turn, finding the first pattern that matches, and evaluating the corresponding set of expressions[^compilation].
+Pattern matching operates by checking the return value of `expr0` against each pattern in turn, finding the first pattern that matches, and evaluating the corresponding set of expressions[^compilation].
 The whole `match` expression yields the value of the last expression in the corresponding block.

 [^compilation]: In reality patterns are compiled to a more efficient form than a sequence of tests, but the semantics are the same.